-There are a number of organisations offering information, support and resources to those who work with, or are parents/carers of, young people with additional needs.
+There are a number of organisations offering information, support and resources to those who work with, or are parents/carers of, children and young people with additional needs.

 Downloadable resource booklets and information

 Guidelines to Accessible and Inclusive ministry A resource written by Jo Stephens of St John’s College, Nottingham on how to make your church and ministry accessible to people with disabilities.

 Welcoming those with Autism and Asperger Syndrome in our Churches and Communities A booklet produced by the Diocese of Oxford, with guidelines by Ann Memmott.